Nympfonic/UnityToolkit/README.md

    - It doesn't use threads or `SynchronizationContext`/`ExecutionContext` so the result is faster performance and lower allocation while matching Unity threading (single-thread).
    - It is also possible to replace Unity Coroutine usage, which has poor performance and higher memory allocation, with UniTask instead.
    - Documentation: https://github.com/Cysharp/UniTask
-1. Unity.Collections is included in this library for the additional `NativeContainer` types it provides such as `NativeList`, `NativeHashMap`, `NativeMultiHashMap`, and `NativeQueue`.
+2. Unity.Collections is included in this library for the additional `NativeContainer` types it provides
-   - These are useful data types when you are working with Unity's Job system as they are thread-safe.
+   - `NativeList`, `NativeHashMap`, `NativeMultiHashMap`, and `NativeQueue`: these are useful data types when you are working with Unity's Job system as they are thread-safe.
    - Documentation: https://docs.unity3d.com/Packages/com.unity.collections@0.9/manual/index.html

 ## Is it safe?